hawyar/coolicons-alpha/README.md

 ## Figmacon

-> A small utility library to fetch design systems from Figma.
+> A small utility library to fetch SVGs from Figma.